christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 ![]({{ site.url }}/img/yolo-padding.png)

-# Positives and negatives
+# Positives and negatives, and the cells

 A position on the grid, that is the closest position to the center of one of the ground truth bounding boxes, is **positive**.
 Other positions are negative.
 The cell in the figure below gathers all possible position for the center of a ground truth box to activate the network output as positive:

 ![]({{ site.url }}/img/yolo-positives.png)

 So, let us keep these circles as a representation of the net outputs, and for the grid, rather than displaying a grid of the outputs, let us use this grid to separate the zones for which any ground truth box center  will make these positions as positive.
-For that purpose, I just shift the grid back by half a stride:
+For that purpose, I can simply shift the grid back by half a stride:

 ![]({{ site.url }}/img/yolo-grid.png)

+Note that in a more general case, a position could be considered as positive for bigger or smaller cells than the network stride, and in such a case, it would not be possible to see the separations between the region of attraction of each position in a grid.

 # A regressor rather than a classifier